For more information, please visit www.postgrad.bartsendocrinology.co.uk

 - Endocrinology: Core knowledge and key skills

 Qualification requirements for the course are MB BS or basic medical degree from universities recognised by the University of London.

 Candidates should generally have worked for at least one year after qualification as a registered medical practitioner registration.

 Applicants may be interviewed prior to acceptance and course entry may be competitive.

-For international applicants, demonstration of English Language proficiency is required either by an IELTS overall score of 6.5 (or acceptable equivalents) or via completion of MRCP to at least Part one level.
+For international applicants, demonstration of English Language proficiency is required by an IELTS overall score of 6.5 (or acceptable equivalents).
+Details of acceptable alternative English Language qualifications can be found here.

 Students must have access to a suitable computer and broadband access to the internet in order to engage in the full range of accessible activities.